 The cocktail parlor essentially consists of the L-shaped bar and a number of vintage booths that line the wall.
 The space between it becomes a dance floor late at night on the weekends, when they have local deejays spin music.
 Belly up to the bar and one of the bartenders will hand you a menu with a number of specialty cocktails that up the ante on your local dive’s cocktail offerings.
 Standouts include the "Sweeney Ted," featuring Irish whiskey, lemon juice, honey, egg white, and bitters, and the seasonal “Good Boy,” with whiskey, strawberries, sage, lemon, amber agave, and orange zest.

 Oh, and did I mention the grilled cheese menu?
 A GRILLED CHEESE menu!
 Some of the combinations include Spanish chorizo and manchego and smoked bacon.
 They bring out the big guns for their dessert grilled cheese.
 Yes, dessert grilled cheese featuring a couple of different options, most notably the Nutella and mascarpone (drops mic, walks off stage).

 While I’ve predominantly talked about the Culver City bar, it originated in New York City with the East Village barbershop and cocktail bar, and has recently added a Brooklyn locale.
 If you go to the Culver City bar, tell them I sent you, and if you’re feeling brave, ask for the bartender special.

-Photos above from the Blind Barber while the video is shot by me.
 See photos below from the Whiskey Tango Globetrot launch party at the Blind Barber.